School bus fees in UAE: Is Dh25 a day worth compromising your child's safety?

 “It’s the same with transportation.
 You can choose to walk or ride a bike depending on the proximity.
 You can choose public transport if the network is accessible from your residence, take a taxi or parents can choose to drop them at school.
 Each of those has a different price point, and time and has a different level of service.
 The reality is if you want something fast, cheap, and of high quality one can’t normally get all three in the same service,” he added.

-When managing a school bus fleet, certain costs like fuel and staff wages remain relatively predictable, while the cost of procuring new buses can fluctuate due to market factors like inflation, supply chain issues, or demand for certain models.
+When managing a school bus fleet, certain costs, like fuel and staff wages, remain relatively predictable; however, the cost of procuring new buses can fluctuate due to market factors like inflation, supply chain issues, or demand for certain models.

-“We take the risks on all that,” he added.
-But Burnell highlighted that what sets school transportation apart is the relationship built between parents, drivers, and bus guardians.
+“We take the risks on all that,” Burnell added.
+He highlighted that what sets school transportation apart is the relationship built between parents, drivers, and bus guardians.

 “There is a relationship between a bus staff and a parent.
 It’s the same driver and bus guardian every day.
 There is a level of assurance that nothing else can match.
 What price are you prepared to compromise for the safety of your child?
-Are we talking about Dhs 20 a day or Dhs 30 a week?
-If something is very cheap then I would say, there is a concern.
+Are we talking about Dh20 a day or Dh30 a week?
+If something is very cheap, then I would say there is a concern.
 I can’t change the mindset of every parent.”

-Meanwhile, the company also runs a program called ‘Stop, Listen, and Try,” where they organize school events and invite parents to use the bus service for a week, free of charge.
-“We say if you like it then you can buy it, if you don’t like it no harm done.”
+Meanwhile, the company also runs a programme called ‘Stop, Listen, and Try,” where they organise school events and invite parents to use the bus service for a week, free of charge.
+“We say if you like it, then you can buy it; if you don’t like it, no harm done.”

 Additionally, the company’s B5 biofuel tanks are now placed at three schools, enabling their service a total of eight schools.